nice-game-hints/night-of-the-rabbit/02-mousewood/050-coffee.md

 You would need [a mug](045-mug.md).

 # I have a mug!
 Use the mug on the coffee maker.
-You have a cup of coffee.
+You have a cup of hot coffee.